How a Urologist Can Help Avoid a Chronic UTI

 - Bladder stones

 When urine is prevented from flowing normally due to the prostate gland restricting the urethra, bacteria can develop in the bladder and urethra.
 This will often result in a UTI.
-Antibiotics can treat the infection, but without addressing the underlying cause, the infection will come back.
+Antibiotics can treat the infection, but the infection will come back without addressing the underlying cause.

 If you are experiencing symptoms of an enlarged prostate, Dr. Natale can help.
-Don’t wait until a more serious health issue develops, like a UTI.
+Don’t wait until a more serious health issue, like a UTI, develops.
 Call Carolina Urology Partners at (704) 786-5131 for an appointment in our Concord or Charlotte, North Carolina area office, or request an appointment online.